awsdocs/aws-kms-developer-guide/doc_source/importing-keys-create-cmk.md

 ## Creating a CMK with No Key Material \(KMS API\)<a name="importing-keys-create-cmk-api"></a>

-To use the [AWS KMS API](https://docs.aws.amazon.com/kms/latest/APIReference/) to create a CMK with no key material, send a [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) request with the `Origin` parameter set to `EXTERNAL`\.
+To use the [AWS KMS API](https://docs.aws.amazon.com/kms/latest/APIReference/) to create a symmetric CMK with no key material, send a [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) request with the `Origin` parameter set to `EXTERNAL`\.
 The following example shows how to do this with the [AWS Command Line Interface \(AWS CLI\)](https://aws.amazon.com/cli/)\.

 ```
 $ aws kms create-key --origin EXTERNAL